← Back to Blog

 • Clean die surfaces with solvent at each inspection to remove early galling

-• Replace dies at the first sign of quality degradation — running stainless steel dies past their prime destroys quality rapidly
+• Replace dies at the first sign of quality degradation — running stainless steel dies past their prime can degrade quality rapidly

 Bi-Metal Self-Drilling Screws